tsaol/fmbench-orchestrator/README.md

 ## Overview

-The **FMBench Orchestrator** is a tool designed to automate the deployment and management of FMBENCH on multiple EC2 instances in the AWS cloud.
-This orchestrator automates the creation of Security Groups, Key Pairs, EC2 instances, runs FMBENCH for a specific config, retrieves the results, and shuts down the instances after completion.
-It simplifies the benchmarking process and ensures a streamlined and scalable workflow.
+The **FMBench Orchestrator** is a tool designed to automate the deployment and management of `FMBench` on multiple Amazon EC2 instances in AWS.
+The multiple instances can be of different instance types (so you could run `g6e`, `p4de` and a `trn1` instances via the same config file), in different AWS regions and also test multiple `FMBench` config files.
+This orchestrator automates the creation of Security Groups, Key Pairs, EC2 instances, runs `FMBench` for a specific config, retrieves the results, and shuts down the instances after completion.
+Thus it **simplifies the benchmarking process (no more manual instance creation and cleanup, downloading results folder) and ensures a streamlined and scalable workflow**.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)